qpswwww/minimal-linux-with-kreclaimd/README.md

-# minimal-linux-with-kreclaimd
+# minimal_linux_with_proactive_cold_page_reclaim
-Minimal Linux Kernel with kreclaimd Kernel Module
+A minimal Linux which supports cold page identification and proactive reclaimation.